mn-mde-edfi/MDE-EdFi-Documentation/sandbox_cert_e_mccc.md

     - CourseCode = District Course Code
     - ToCourseEducationOrganizationId = State Course EducationOrganizationId
     - ToCourseCode = State Course Code
-      - IS can only use state codes with CourseLevelCharacteristicDescription = IS and Project Based can only use state codes with CourseLevelCharacteristicDescription = PBL.
+      - IS can only be related to state courses with CourseLevelCharacteristicDescription = IS and Project Based can be related to state courses with CourseLevelCharacteristicDescription = PBL.
+See the [Level Characteristics section](descriptors_resources.md#level-characteristics) for validation details.
       - Scheduled course work type cannot use CourseLevelCharacteristicDescription = PBL.

 9. Create CourseCourseAssociation records between the College Courses A and D and the District Courses created for this association.